Picovoice/rhino/README.md

 Each call to `process` will return a `RhinoInference` instance with following variables:

 - isFinalized - true if Rhino has made an inference, false otherwise
-- isUnderstood - **null** if `isFinalized` is false, otherwise true if Rhino understood what it heard based on the context or false if Rhino did not understood context
+- isUnderstood - **null** if `isFinalized` is false, otherwise true if Rhino understood what it heard based on the context or false if it did not
 - intent - **null** if `isUnderstood` is not true, otherwise name of intent that were inferred
 - slots - **null** if `isUnderstood` is not true, otherwise the dictionary of slot keys and values that were inferred